 Officially, threatened species are those listed as Critically Endangered (CR), Endangered (EN) or Vulnerable (VU) on the IUCN Red List.

-There are currently 25,821 endangered species registered on the IUCN Red List today.
+There are currently 25,821 species registered on the IUCN Red List today.

 The 10 Most Endangered Species in the World

-Below we have listed the 10 most endangered species in the world according to the WWF (World Wide Fun for Nature).
+Below we have listed the 10 most endangered species international and closer to home according to the WWF (World Wide Fund for Nature).

 The Arctic’s polar bears have become the iconic symbol of early victims of climate-induced habitat loss.
 Many polar bear populations will be vulnerable to extinction within the next century if warming trends in the Arctic continue at the current pace

-The Atlantic bluefin tuna is a large migratory fish which is found in the western and eastern Atlantic and the Mediterranean Sea.
+The Atlantic bluefin tuna is a large migratory fish that is found in the western and eastern Atlantic and the Mediterranean Sea.
 Bluefin tuna is the main source of highest grade sushi.
-Bluefin tuna fisheries are near collapse and the species at serious risk of extinction if unsustainable fishing practices in the Eastern Atlantic and Mediterranean are not stopped.
+Bluefin tuna fisheries are near collapse and is at serious risk of extinction if unsustainable fishing practices in the Eastern Atlantic and Mediterranean are not stopped.